Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/breed_data.md

 ### **Breed Weight** (Optional)

-This value is an  _optional_  value.
-This value is used when establishing a bee's breeding rules.
-This value is represented as a `double`.
-The value can be any number greater than zero.
+This value is an  _optional_  value that is used when establishing a bee's breeding rules.
+The value is represented as a `double` and can be any number greater than zero.
 This value determines the weighting that the child bee has when breeding.
 The default for this value is 10.

 Using the above information here are additional examples: